mokat6/we-be-scriptin/Audacity_Lyrics/README.md

 - Fixes line breaks, from \n to actual new line
 - Changes ID3 tag.
 Removes TXXX, adds USLT

+Keep the _lyrics_fix.sh in the same folder where you save mp3s.
+Run it when you want to fix mp3 files.
+It opearates on all files with suffix `_` in this dir, and subfolders recursively.

 # Lore
 Mp3 files have ID3 tags (metadata containers).
 These are predetermined.